Video: 2017 Call-in

 Over 300 volunteers will be standing by, to provide you with information on immigration issues such as U.S. citizenship, permanent residence, family petitions and deferred action.
 Our volunteers can also refer you to free and low cost immigration services in your area and provide information about English and civics classes.
-All volunteers are under the supervision of Citizenship Now! staff attorneys and attorneys volunteering from the Legal Aid Society and American Immigration Lawyers Association (AILA) attorneys, and Board of Immigration Appeals (BIA) accredited representatives.
+Our volunteers speak more than 40 languages and provide this service under the supervision of Citizenship Now! staff attorneys and attorneys and Board of Immigration Appeals (BIA) accredited representatives in New York.

 The people who staff the CUNY/Daily News Citizenship NOW!
 Call-in phone lines are available to give information only.
 They are not attorneys for callers and cannot give you specific legal advice.
 The call-in is not intended as, and is not a substitute for, legal advice provided by an attorney retained to counsel and assist a client on a specific problem or situation.
 You should consult an attorney specializing in immigration law if you are in need of such services.
 The Daily News and CUNY make no representations or warranties of any kind, express or implied, as to information given to callers by the Citizenship Now! experts, and under no circumstances will they be liable to any caller or other person for damages of any nature arising in any way from the use of such information.

 Monday June 19 to Friday June 23, 2017